GENERAL INFORMATION

 This cemetery is supervised by the Kentucky National Cemetery Complex.
 Please call 270-692-3390 for further information.
-In the event of an emergency and you are unable to reach Lebanon National Cemetery office, please call Camp Nelson National Cemetery at 859-885-5727, and someone will assist you with your needs. back to top
+In the event of an emergency and you are unable to reach Lebanon National Cemetery office, please call Camp Nelson National Cemetery at 859-885-5727, and someone will assist you.

 Lebanon National Cemetery is not responsible for any items left at gravesites.